gatsbyjs/gatsby-graphql-toolkit/plugins/gatsby-graphql-toolkit/README.md

 ```

 Then we add those `alias1` and `alias2` fields to Gatsby type so that you could access
-them in Gatsby queries.
+them in Gatsby's queries.

 ---

 ### 6. Source nodes

-Here we execute all the queries compiled in [step 4](#4-compile-sourcing-queries) against the remote GraphQL API
+Here we take all the queries compiled in [step 4](#4-compile-sourcing-queries), execute them
-and transform results to Gatsby nodes using [createNode API][9].
+against the remote GraphQL API and transform results to Gatsby nodes using [createNode API][9].

 Let's take another look at one of the queries: